 Morpania was zealous with her education and when she was 16 years old, she completed her secondary education.
 She was determined to further so she enrolled for a science course in Sophia College of Women and in 1970, she graduated with a B.Sc. in science.

 After obtaining her B.Sc. degree, Morpania took up a teaching job, but due to some complications in communication, she withdrew for some months.
 However, she continued to crave for the peak.
 She began to plan on pursuing a degree in law.
 At that time, she had a sister who was a lawyer and was working with a solicitor’s firm in India.
 Seeing her sister’s success and progress, Morpania was encouraged to run with the vision.
-She enrolled into a law college in Bombay, India and was admitted to the school.
+She enrolled in a law college in Bombay, India and was admitted to the school.
 During her studies in Law College, she got married to Jaisingh and the couple had a wonderful wedding ceremony.

 Morpania graduated from Law College in 1974, rather than stay at home doing nothing she proceeds to apply for a job without any pay in a law firm called Matubhai Jamiyatram and Madon.
 This must have been a stupid decision to anyone who thought about it but it was a step to her greatness.
 Morpania wanted a career and a throne so she put in her best to make it happen.